You found our list of the best virtual murder mystery games online!

 While these are popular themes, many creative and unexpected concepts such as murder at the North Pole or drag brunch murders also exist.

-What are good virtual murder mystery ideas?
+What are some good online murder mystery ideas?

 If you decide to run your own virtual murder mystery, then we recommend reading over the script before the party to ensure you understand the plot.
 Also, encourage guests to study the character content before the party so that everyone arrives confident and prepared.